Albin-Willman/quarto/README.md

 - [ ] Create game object that keeps track of turns and also for game history.
 - [ ] AI Api
 - [ ] Player object could be human or AI
-- [ ] Introduce Session to keep track of players
+- [ ] Introduce Sessions to keep track of players
 - [ ] Introduce turns
 - [ ] Prompt player whos turn it is
 - [ ] View old games